 Individual Serving Blender — You’ll want one of these if you prefer to take your smoothies on the go!

 Smoothie Glasses — These are the absolute best for enjoying smoothies at home.
 I love how well they fit in my hand!

 Paper or Stainless Steel Straws — Reusable or compostable straws are the best for the environment.

 - 1 banana

 - If too thick, add extra almond milk.
-If too thin, add in extra fruit or yogurt.
+If too thin, add in yogurt or ice.